aws-samples/media-localization-with-visual-dubbing-lip-sync/finetune-tts/README.md

 *Note*: Replace the *voice* value with a unique name for the model.

 9. Upload **audio files (wav or mp3), train.txt, validation.txt (optional), train.yaml and train.json** to a S3 bucket input location.
 The the audio files in S3 should be relative to the audio file path for train.txt.
 For example, if the location of the audio wav file in the train.txt file has `audio/0001.wav`, then your 0001.wav file should be located in the `/audio` folder.
-Here's a complete folder structure on S3 for all the files:
+Here's a complete folder structure on S3 with all the required files:

 ```
 |-train.txt